shimming-toolbox/susceptibility-to-fieldmap-fft/README.md

 The _analytical_cases_ command allows for comparaison between simulated and analytical results for a spherical and cylindrical phantom.

 **Options**
-- -t, type : 'spherical' or 'cylindrical'
+- -t, geometry type : 'spherical' or 'cylindrical'
 - -b, buffer (optional, default=2): Buffer value for zero-padding around the phantom

 **Return**